JohnRTitor/C-Numerical-Methods/CONTRIBUTING.md

 ## Getting Started

 GNU/Linux enviornment is preferred.
 However it is possible to setup C development enviornment in Windows using mingw-w64 or MSYS 2.
-Install git, gcc/clang in the system.
+Install Git, GCC/Clang in the system.
 For debian/Ubuntu, install the `build-essential` package that bundles all the relevant packages.

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine: